 When it’s not cancelled due to drought (which is pretty common) the Water Festival draws millions of Cambodians to the banks of Phnom Penh’s Mekong and Tonle Sap rivers to watch traditional boat races.
 Be prepared for the city’s already crowded streets to reach new heights of congestion.
 Security and crowd control have improved slightly since the deaths of 353 people during a stampede at the festival in 2010, but this is still a fairly chaotic event.
 Don’t expect to be able to get in – or out – of the capital with ease in the days before or after the festival.

 While it hasn’t operated every year since its inauguration, the Kampot Readers and Writers Festival is definitely worth checking out if it coincides with your visit.
-The cafes, bars and sidewalks of this sleepy town make a tranquil setting for the literary festival, which features Cambodian and foreign artists in performance and in discussion.
+The cafes, bars and sidewalks of this sleepy town make a tranquil setting for the literary festival, which features performances, workshops and discussions by Cambodian and foreign artists.